babasaraki/iandow.github.io/_posts/2019-12-10-MediaInfo_AWS_Lambda.md

 docker build --tag=pymediainfo-layer-factory:latest .
 docker run --rm -it -v $(pwd):/data pymediainfo-layer-factory cp /packages/pymediainfo-python37.zip /data
 ```

+Those commands do the following things:

+* Install the `pymediainfo` Python wrapper for MediaInfo.
+But wait!
+We need more than a wrapper.
+We need the actual MediaInfo binaries, too.
+The next step does that.
+* Download and compile the MediaInfo dynamic linked library (DLL).
+Make sure to compile that DLL with support for URL inputs so we can process video files from S3 without downloading them to the Lambda runtime, which only provides 512MB of writtable disk space.
+* AWS Lambda functions run in an [Amazon Linux environment](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), so we'll use Docker to build the DLL in an Amazon Linux environment.
+* Put the Python wrapper and DLL files in a PATH where Python runtimes for AWS Lambda expect to find them.

 ## Deploy the AWS Lambda function with MediaInfo Lambda layer.